Supervised Image Classification with Random Forest in R

 rf_train_features_clnd_pxls_indexes <- caret::createDataPartition(train_features_clnd_pxls$Class, list = FALSE, p = 0.8)

-# setting 80% for training - Use rf_train_features_clnd_pxls_indexes as a vector of row indices that specify which rows to extract from the train_features_clnd_pxls_indexes dataset.
+# setting 80% for training - Use "rf_train_features_clnd_pxls_indexes" as a vector of row indices that specify which rows to extract from the train_features_clnd_pxls dataset.

 rf_train_data <- train_features_clnd_pxls[rf_train_features_clnd_pxls_indexes, ]